tgieruc/Representation-of-Women-in-Movies/docs/index.md

 {% include unique_attributes.html %}

 We see that the number of attributes is lower for female characters than for male ones.
-Nevertheless, the number of unique terms per character is consistently higher for females than for males.
+Nevertheless, the number of unique terms per character is consistently higher for women than for men.
 This can mean that even though there are fewer female characters they are more developed and thought-through.
 Interestingly enough, the general trend of the number of attributes per character is decreasing.
 So there are more characters in the movies, but they might possess the same set of typical qualities.

 ### Word clouds